×

 Will I need to travel to see a specialist?

 "Pretty much every specialty can be covered right here in town (Cuenca), We even have a cancer center hospital specifically for that (which is free if you paid for IESS) that has gotten rave reviews from two friends who recently went through cancer treatments.
 I have two heart specialists myself (stents in 2005 in the US).
-They seem very competent, though I have had no heart issue since coming to Ecuador," remarked one expat in Cuenca.
+They seem very competent, though I have had no heart issue since coming to Ecuador," said one expat.

 View More Answers